 If you’re not accessing Local Group Policy Editor, So, You can use Windows Search Bar at the taskbar to find out gpedit.

 Note ⇒ If you feel that gpedit.msc is not enabled yet and the problem persists.
 So, once more You can scan all Windows file with Command prompt admin, Let’s try this.

 # Open Command Prompt Admin by using the Win+X key on the Keyboard.

 # Enter the command sfc /scannow and Hit Enter Button.

-It will scan all files and give you appreciate, What you should do next.
+It will scan all the files and give you the result, What you should do next.

 Now, Press Win+R on your Keyboard to open RUN BOx and Type gpedit.msc inside RUN the Box and open windows 10 Local Group policy editor.
 Hopefully, You’ll able to access Local Group Policy Editor on Windows Home Edition.